Port of Tilbury: Engine Shed and locomotives

-A three road engine shed was built in 1886 and was where the dock systems locomotives were maintained.
+A three-road engine shed was built in 1886 and was where the dock-systems locomotives were maintained.
 It was located south of the exchange sidings and close to Tilbury Dock station.
-The brick built shed had been built on marshy ground and by 1935 had to be rebuilt.
+The brick shed had been built on marshy ground and by 1935 had to be rebuilt.

-When the docks opened in 1886, six contractors locomotives were taken over by the docks committee consisting of four Manning Wardle and two Hunslet steam locomotives.
+When the docks opened in 1886, six contractor's locomotives were taken over by the docks committee, consisting of four Manning Wardle and two Hunslet steam locomotives.
 All were 0-6-0ST locomotives.
-These were withdrawn between 1904 and 1917 with some being scrapped and others being sold for further use.
+These were withdrawn between 1904 and 1917, with some being scrapped and others being sold for further use.

-The next four locomotives were also 0-6-0STs this time produced by Robert Stephenson and Company which were introduced between 1901 and 1907 and scrapped between 1934 and 1938.
+The next four locomotives were also 0-6-0STs, this time produced by Robert Stephenson and Company, which were introduced between 1901 and 1907 and scrapped between 1934 and 1938.
 Two of these were scrapped and two of these sold.

 After the PLA took over, one Hunslet (purchased 1911) and three Hudswell Clarke locomotives which were purchased in 1915.
-During World War II the Hunslet and one of the Hudswell Clarke locomotives worked on the Manchester Ship Canal railway system returning in 1946.
+During World War II, the Hunslet and one of the Hudswell Clarke locomotives worked on the Manchester Ship Canal railway system, returning in 1946.
 The Hunslet was withdrawn in 1952 and the Hudswell Clarkes in 1954 and 1959.

-Further new steam engines bought for the dock were two Hawthorn Leslie 0-6-0Ts which were introduced in 1922 and worked until 1956 and 1960.
-World War II saw two Hunslet Austerity 0-6-0STs owned by the War Department working at Tilbury and these were introduced in 1944 and purchased by the PLA in 1947.
+Further new steam engines bought for the dock were two Hawthorn Leslie 0-6-0Ts, which were introduced in 1922 and worked until 1956 and 1960.
+World War II saw two Hunslet Austerity 0-6-0STs owned by the War Department working at Tilbury, and these were introduced in 1944 and purchased by the PLA in 1947.
 Both lasted until 1960 and were sold to the National Coal Board for use at Ashington Colliery in Northumberland.

-As late as 1954 the PLA purchased two further Hudswell Clark 0-6-0Ts but dieselisation at Tilbury saw them transferred to other PLA docks before withdrawal and scrapping in 1963.
+As late as 1954, the PLA purchased two further Hudswell Clark 0-6-0Ts, but dieselisation at Tilbury saw them transferred to other PLA docks before withdrawal and scrapping in 1963.

-The PLA chose diesel locomotives made by the Yorkshire Engine Company (YEC) to replace the aging steam fleet at Tilbury during 1959/60.
-These consisted of six Janus class 0-6-0 shunters and 3 other YEC shunters.
+The PLA chose diesel locomotives made by the Yorkshire Engine Company (YEC) to replace the aging steam fleet at Tilbury during 1959–60.
+These consisted of six Janus-class 0-6-0 shunters and 3 other YEC shunters.
 The first arrived in October 1959 and all were withdrawn when the PLA stopped working rail traffic in 1970.
 All were sold onto other industrial users and with one exception have since been scrapped.
 One of the Janus locomotive survives and in 2011 was reported stored at Emborough Quarries.
-However it has since been reported at a scrap yard in Attercliffe where it is a spares donor for a sister locomotive.
+However it has since been reported at a scrap yard in Attercliffe, where it is a spares donor for a sister locomotive.